TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Server-Database.md

 Describe the solution and how it will fulfill the specifications and constraints of this subsystem.

+The server...

+The database...

 ## Interface with Other Subsystems

 Provide detailed information about the inputs, outputs, and data transferred to other subsystems.
 Ensure specificity and thoroughness, clarifying the method of communication and the nature of the data transmitted.

+The server receives the packaged information from the central computer.
+Once received, the server processes the data and sends it to the database for storage and organization.
+The database structures and stores the information, making it easily accessible.
+The website, through the server, queries the database to retrieve the necessary data and then displays it to the user.

 ## Flowchart